kikihakiem/iseng/README.md

 # Iseng

 `iseng` is an Indonesian word, more or less means "just for fun".
 As the name suggest, this module is created just for fun.
-So, nothing to see here..
+This is my attempt to take part in *Hola!
+JS Challenge Spring 2016: Word Classifier*.

 ## Development